Purpose

 Considerations

-LOAD DATAstatement.To import data from an external file, you must have the
+LOAD DATAstatement for a table that contains triggers.To import data from an external file, you must have the

-FILEprivilege and the following settings:- When loading a server-side file, you must set the system variable secure_file_priv to specify the path for importing or exporting files.
+FILEprivilege and the following settings:- When you load a server-side file, you must set the system variable secure_file_priv to specify the path for importing or exporting files.

-- When loading a client-side local file, you must add the
+- When you load a client-side local file, you must add the

---local-infile[=1]option when starting the MySQL/OBClient client to enable data loading from the local file system.
+--local-infile[=1]option when you start the MySQL/OBClient client to enable the data loading feature from the local file system.

-When using partitioned table direct load, the target table cannot be a replicated table, and it cannot contain auto-increment columns, identity columns, or global indexes.
+When you use partitioned table bypass import, the target table cannot be a replicated table, and cannot contain auto-increment columns, identity columns, or global indexes.

 To import data from an external file, you must have the FILE privilege.
-You can use the GRANT FILE ON *.* TO $user_name; statement to grant this privilege, where $user_name is the user who needs to execute the LOAD DATA command.
+You can use the GRANT FILE ON *.* TO $user_name; statement to grant this privilege, where $user_name is the user who executes the LOAD DATA command.

 Syntax